 Lin is pursuing a Master’s degree in Materials Science and Engineering.
-In her time as a member of Raghavan Research Group, she has been part of a field team that conducted synchrotron x-ray diffraction studies of additively manufactured superalloys for high-temperature applications at Argonne National Laboratory.
+She was part of the 2016 field team that conducted synchrotron x-ray diffraction studies of additively manufactured superalloys for high-temperature applications at Argonne National Laboratory (ANL).
 As part of this work, she developed a novel method of obtaining images for digital image correlation at high temperature.
-She spent 10 weeks in summer 2017 conducting research in Cologne, Germany in collaboration with the German Aerospace Center (DLR) as part of the IRES program, and has been selected for a Fulbright award.
-The award will allow her to spend 10 months conducting research with DLR in Germany, beginning in September 2018.
+She spent 10 weeks in the summer of 2017 conducting research in Cologne, Germany in collaboration with the German Aerospace Center (DLR) as part of the IRES program.
+She returned to ANL as part of the 2018 field team, using the synchrotron to study the properties of thermal barrier coatings for high-temperature applications.
+Thanks to a Fulbright award, she is back at DLR in Cologne for 10 months, from September 2018 to July 2019, continuing her research in thermal barrier coatings.
 In her spare time, she enjoys sewing, gardening, and reading science fiction.
 She joined the lab as an undergraduate in the spring of 2016.

 Remelisa is currently a student at University of Central Florida (UCF) who is pursuing her Master of Science degree in Aerospace Engineering with a focus on Space Systems Design and Engineering.
 She has a Bachelor of Science degree in Aerospace Engineering from Embry-Riddle Aeronautical University (2016).
 As an undergraduate student, she published two research papers in ERAU’s Beyond: Undergraduate Research Journal pertaining to surfactant solution fluid properties and their applications to engineering systems.
 Due to her research experience, she developed interest in research and continues to pursue it at UCF.
 She now works as a graduate research assistant and is a member of Raghavan Research Group.
 She is currently working on optimizing stress sensing technology so that it is commercially viable for non-destructive testing in the aerospace industry.
 In her spare time, Remelisa enjoys doing arts and crafts, running, traveling, and learning new things.